Prawn White Spot Class Action

 There are no ‘out of pocket’ costs for group members to pay.
 Group members do not have to pay anything in the event that the class action is unsuccessful, as Omni Bridgeway agrees to pay any legal costs that might be awarded to the Respondent.

-If you have any queries or if you would like to request a copy of the Constitution, you can contact the Omni Bridgeway Client Liaison Team by email [email protected] or free call 1800 016 464.
+If you have any queries or if you would like to request a copy of the Constitution (being the document containing the terms on which Omni Bridgeway is providing funding in respect of the class action), or the Answers to Questions document, which outlines some frequently asked questions, you can contact the Omni Bridgeway Client Liaison Team by email [email protected] or free call 1800 016 464.

 Omni Bridgeway Limited is responsible for the contents of this website.